Last update June 2015.

 I was appointed as the first Research Ethics Officer for the

-Department of Computer Science at Bath in 2006.
-I devised
+Department of Computer Science at Bath and devised a scheme to

 I put together

 manage ethical issues that may arise in CS research

 that involves public participation.

 If you are a current member of the Department of Computer Science at the University of Bath who

 is preparing a proposal for funded research, you can find

 information about what you should do on the Departmental Intranet.